Allegheny-Computer-Science-600-F2020/project04-thesis/README.md

 that you correctly execute this sequence of commands you will release a new version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.
-If you are unable to create a tagged release using the automated system that Travis provides you can manually create one by using GitHub's web interface; to adopt the manual approach please click the "Draft a new release" button in the Releases tab of your GitHub repository.
+If you are unable to create a tagged release using the automated system that GitHub Actions provides you can manually create one by using GitHub's web interface; to adopt the manual approach please click the "Draft a new release" button in the Releases tab of your GitHub repository.